fnoyanisi/blockreader/README.md

 # blockreader
-Reads program blocks and generates appropriate symbol table entries.
-This is a simple implementation of the program snippet given the Chapter2 of Compilers Principles Techniques and Tools, 2nd Edition (aka the Dragon Book).
+This is a simple compiler front-end with a lexer, a parser and a symbol table.
+An IR code generator is not included since the used language does not have any statements resulting in value assignments or retrieval of values from the memory.

+The language has program blocks (defined by `{` and `}` symbols), identifier declarations and simple statements.
+Only three types of (`Int`,`Bool`, and `Char`) identifiers are supported.
 An input of the form
 ```
 { Int x; Char y; { Bool y; x; y;} x; y;}
 ```
-is converted into
+is converted into the output below
 ```
 {{ x:Int; y:Bool; } x:Int; y:Char; }
 ```

-The input gives declaration of some symbols and demostrates their usage in (sometimes nested) program blocks.
-The output gives the type of particular symbol within each program block.
+The input comprises of the declaration of some identifiers and demostrates their usage in (sometimes nested) program blocks.
+The output gives the type of particular identifier within each program block.

+The code can be improved in several ways, such as adding more information into the symbol table or with more explanatory error messages or using more simple but efficient constructs.

+This code is a simple implementation of the program snippet given the Chapter2 of Compilers Principles Techniques and Tools, 2nd Edition (aka the Dragon Book).

 # The Grammar
 `E` stands for the epsilon symbol, which denotes the empty set.